DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 some other code present in each iteration (_primarily packing the output data to be sent to the host computer in a workable format_), the brunt of the work should reasonably be performed by the algorithm.
 As such, we expect the time spent on executing other code to be negligible.
-Furthermore, this code performs significantly less work per cycle, and does not exponentially increase the larger the input and output requirements increase.
+Furthermore, this code executes far less often and does less work than the algorithm, and does not exponentially increase with larger the input and output requirements.

 As we will use fixed-size bitstrings for evaluation, we can then derive the throughput of the algorithm in $Mbit/s$ as follows: